mAbdelfatah11/Terraform/1__Provisioners-Feature-on-demo-1/README.md

 ![differ-user_data-provisioners](difference--userData--provisioners.png)

-* However, Provisioner is not recommended on most of its uses from Terraform docs ![terraform.com]
+* However, Provisioner is not recommended on most of its uses from Terraform docs [terrafrom docs](https://www.terraform.io/language/resources/provisioners/syntax)

 ![provioner-is-not-recommended](provioner-is-not-recommended.png)